 During odd numbered years, the Legislature and governor adopt new two-year operating, transportation and capital budgets.
-During even years they adopt supplemental budgets to adjust for updated revenue projections, changes in how many people are receiving various services, another other new information.
+During even years they adopt supplemental budgets to adjust for updated revenue projections, changes in how many people are receiving various services, and other other new information.
 The Legislature must keep the budget in balance.

 2021-2023 enacted budgets